B1TSH3LL/Complete-CPP-Placement-DSA-Course/README.md

 I'm beginning my DSA course today.
-Under the direction of the YouTube channel Love Babbar.
+Under the direction of the YouTube channel [Love Babbar]{Love Babbar}.
 The primary reason I created this repository was to keep track of my progress and to assist me in maintaining motivation.